-The rate of stroke death in Western New York exceeds the national rate by 23 percent.
-Erie County residents (including Buffalonians) experience 33 percent more death from heart disease — a major risk factor for stroke — than the average American.
+The leading cause of death among Erie County residents (including Buffalonians) is from heart disease — a major risk factor for stroke.

 The area also has one of the highest prevalence rates of multiple sclerosis in the country.

-Our faculty have lived and practiced across the United States and in many corners of the world, and have trained at prestigious medical institutions, including Harvard and Johns Hopkins University.
+Our faculty have lived and practiced across the United States and in many corners of the world, and have trained at prestigious medical institutions, including Harvard, the University of Pennsylvania and the Cleveland Clinic.

-We have chosen to teach, pratice medicine, conduct research and make our homes in a unique urban area with a small-town charm.
+We have chosen to teach, practice medicine, conduct research and make our homes in a unique urban area with a small-town charm.